NSPCA: Awards

-In 2017, the Manager of the NSPCA Special Investigations Unit, Senior Inspector Wendy Willson, was awarded the Medal of Heroism Award at the Annual Leadership for Women in Law Enforcement Conference.
+In 2017, the Manager of the NSPCA Special Investigations Unit at the time, Senior Inspector Wendy Willson, was awarded the Medal of Heroism Award at the Annual Leadership for Women in Law Enforcement Conference.
 This is the third year in a row that an NSPCA representative has received an award at this annual ceremony in recognition for commitment to law enforcement.

-In 2018, the Manager of the NSPCA Training and Donkey Upliftment Units, Senior Inspector Morgane James, was awarded the Leadership Award at the Annual Leadership for Women in Law Enforcement Awards held on 23 May 2018.
+In 2018, the Manager of the NSPCA Training and Donkey Upliftment Units at the time, Senior Inspector Morgane James, was awarded the Leadership Award at the Annual Leadership for Women in Law Enforcement Awards held on 23 May 2018.
 Morgane James has dedicated her life to the welfare of animals and has carried various responsibilities within the SPCA movement for over three decades.
 Morgane James has played an integral part in the achievements of the NSPCA.
 James has worked tirelessly to keep dog racing from being legalised in this country.
 She founded the NSPCA's Donkey Upliftment Projects to address the plight of working donkeys and to provide workable solutions to the people who depend on these animals for their livelihoods and thus improve the welfare of animals in their care.
 Along with promoting kindness to working donkeys, James has also worked extensively to address the illegal and inhumane donkey skin trade.
 She has also devoted much of her time and expertise to combating dog fighting in South Africa.